Everything You Need to Know About Selling Internationally

 When you’re calculating how much time it’ll take for customers to receive their orders, there are two elements you need to consider: Printful’s fulfillment time, and shipping speed.

-It can take anywhere between 2-7 business days for Printful to print apparel products, and 2-5 business days for non-apparel products.
+It can take anywhere between 2-5 business days for Printful to print your products.
 Most of our products are printed in 3 business days.

 Then you have to calculate shipping speed on top of that.
-International orders have further to travel.
-So it may take longer for the order to get to your customer, and it might be pricier as well.
+International orders have further to travel, so it’ll usually take longer for the order to get to your customer, and it might be pricier as well.
 However, with Printful, you might not need international shipping at all.
 Keep reading to find out why.

 An unexpectedly high shipping price is a big reason for shopping cart abandonment.
 According to Statista, 56% of shoppers say that unexpected costs are the main reason they don’t go through with their purchase.

 That’s why it’s important to be clear about what types of rates your customers can expect.
 For example, worldwide shipping rates are usually more expensive than domestic rates.
 It also depends on whether you offer flat rates or live rates, what carriers you offer, and what shipping method your customer chooses—standard or express.

 Flat rates remain fixed depending on the product category, quantity, and destination.
 If you choose to use flat rates for your store, then we’ll be sending your orders out automatically with the available carrier that offers the best value for your money at the time of the order.
 This means that for every order we’ll find the best service that’s affordable within the flat rate—considering the carrier’s quality, shipping speed, and price.

 Check out our Shipping Speed and Pricing page to find more detailed information about Printful’s shipping rates for your selling region and different product categories.
 If you’d like to learn the cost of flat rates for a specific product, then go to its product page and click on the “Shipping” tab.